sgmurphy/wordpress-plugins/featured-image-from-url/readme.txt

 == Changelog ==

+= 4.6.6 =
+* New option: Auto set screenshot as featured image → Custom field; New feature: Debug Mode; Enhancement: Meta Tags (supports JSON-LD now); Enhancement: Feedback form (gets the email automatically now); Fix: Hide Featured Media (not working when CDN + Optimized Thumbnails was enabled); Fix: conflict with Woodmart theme; Fix: log file was not being deleted.

 = 4.6.5 =
 * Enhancement: CDN + Optimized Thumbnails (supports images from Imgur, YouTube and many other sources now); Fix: some themes not displaying images when CDN + Optimized Thumbnails was disabled; Fix: conflict with Pods plugin; Fix: warnings.

 = 4.6.4 =
 * New feature: Taxonomy Image; new shortcode: [fifu_taxonomy]; fix: widgets for Elementor not working; fix: security issue reported by Wordfence; fix: CDN + Optimized Thumbnails (not working for ImgBB images).

-= 4.6.3 =
-* Enhancement: Featured Slider (supports videos now); fix: conflict with images added via Elementor.

 = others =
 * [more](https://fifu.app/changelog)